olitreadwell/resume/common-hiring-questions.md

 I'm a USA citizen, with passport and social security number.
 I do not need sponsorship to remain in the country or to work for a USA employer.

 I'm a United Kingdom citizen, with current passport.
+I do not need sponsorship to remain in the United Kingdom or to work for a UK employer.

 ### Where are you located?